Fever of unknown origin

 - Your family history for possible hereditary causes of fever, for example, familial Mediterranean fever.

-Your health care provider will advise you to rest and drink plenty of fluids.
+Your doctor will advise you to rest and drink plenty of fluids.
 You may be asked to stop taking medications for other ailments, because those medications may be causing your fever.
-If you have a heart or lung problem, or in the case of a child who has seizures as a result of fever, your health care provider will probably prescribe over the counter remedies to bring the temperature down.
+If you have a heart or lung problem, or in the case of a child who has seizures as a result of fever, your doctor will probably prescribe over-the-counter remedies to bring the temperature down.

 Complementary and Alternative Therapies

 General immune support with nutrition and herbs may alleviate fevers.
 Most natural medicine practitioners will treat fever as a sign that the body is trying to heal itself, rather than as an illness.
 In addition, most natural therapies attempt to support the body's own healing processes rather than suppress the fever.
 It is important to speak to your medical doctor about any natural therapies you may be considering.
 Prolonged fever can be dangerous, and some natural therapies and conventional medications can have dangerous interactions.
 If you are pregnant, or thinking of becoming pregnant, do not use any complementary and alternative therapies (CAM) unless directed to do so by your physician.

 - Eat antioxidant foods, including fruits (such as blueberries, cherries, and tomatoes), and vegetables (such as squash and bell peppers).